 Admiring Mildred's birthday gift to Veda parked outside--a 1940 Buick Special convertible

-Ever defiant and devious Veda in black wool dress (above) and silk robe with her frequent floral flourish
+Ever defiant and devious Veda with her frequent floral flourish

-Faced with extreme betrayal on all sides, Mildred seems appropriately dressed
+Mildred will find she's faced with betrayal on all sides and seems appropriately dressed in black

 Driving out to Monte's Malibu beachhouse, Mildred finds Veda in her husband's arms